-If you suffered injuries in an accident involving a delivery truck or van, do not hesitate to contact the Augusta truck accident lawyers of Chris Hudson Law Group to represent you in your case.
-You might be entitled to compensation from that at-fault driver or their employer.
+If you suffered injuries in an accident with a delivery truck or van, contact the Chris Hudson Law Group in Augusta, GA to represent you in your case.
+You might be entitled to compensation from the driver or their employer.
 You have the opportunity to hold them liable for their negligence and pursue the monetary award you’re owed so you can pay for your medical treatment and other costs.

 Delivery Trucks You Can Find in Georgia

 Different companies use different types of delivery vehicles to transport products to commercial and residential properties.

 The most common types of delivery trucks are:

 - Box trucks – Box trucks are also known as cube trucks.
 They come in different sizes.
 The driver can’t access the cargo area from the front cab as they can in many other delivery vehicles.
 Delivery companies, such as U-Haul, often use box trucks.

 - Walk-in trucks – Unlike box trucks, walk-in trucks allow the driver to access the cargo area from the front cab, so they don’t have to get out of the vehicle.
 UPS and FedEx typically use walk-in trucks for deliveries to homes and businesses.